Andrew-Eathan/discord-server-backup-tool-old/README.md

 `npm i jszip`

 ### Usage:
-Run the script with `node server.js` and then type a Discord token, it's neccesary to access the server information.
+Run the script with `node server.js` and then type a Discord token, it's necessary to access the server information.
 The code is always available to look at if you don't trust typing your token!
 Afterwards, just select the server and channels, select the options you want (they have defaults so you can skip them by pressing enter) and then wait until it completes.